 Let Your Hosta Tell You When It’s Had Too Much Sun

-You can follow the rules and choose the recommend plants and still not have success.
+You can follow the rules and choose the recommended plants and still not have success.
 The only real gauge for how sun tolerant a plant is, is how it is performing.
-There are two clear signs that tell you your Hosta is getting too much sun:
+There are two clear signs that tell you your hosta is getting too much sun:

 - Browning on the tips or outside edges of leaves